 My kids love French Fries, and I must admit that I too am a fry addict.
 I am guilty of buying a 5 lb bag of french fries when I go to the store and keeping them in the freezer for a side dish with meals.
-Many times I just bake them, but on a special occasion we will fry them.
+Many times I just bake them, but on a special occasion, we will fry them.
 I have to read labels carefully because so many frozen french fries contain added breading and seasonings, which we don’t want or need.

 A 5 lb bag of frozen fries can set me back $5 or more on a good day.
-I have made our own fries in the past, but was never too fond of them.
+I have made our fries in the past but was never too fond of them.
 UNTIL NOW!
 These Homemade French Fries are incredibly simple to make, very frugal, and taste just like the fries from In-and-Out Burger.
 If you have never been, you are missing out!

 I started with this 10 lb bag of russet potatoes that I picked up for $5.
 I have already doubled my money compared to buying frozen fries.

 I pulled out a few potatoes and then drug out my Progressive International Curly Fry Cutter.
 I got this from one of the daily deal sites a while back, and just never used it much until now.
-I am in love with it and my kids are giddy that their fries are so curly!
-I sliced enough fries for my family of 5 within a couple minutes.
+I am in love with it, and my kids are giddy that their fries are so curly!
+I sliced enough fries for my family of 5 within a couple of minutes.
 You can use any french fry cutter, or just sliced the potatoes yourself with a knife.
 My suggestion would be to make them as uniform in size as possible.
 Once cut transfer the potatoes to a bowl of cold salted water to soak.

 *Soaking in the cold water helps remove extra starch and soften the potatoes giving them a better texture and making them easier to cook.